Walmart Wants To Put Sensors On Everything So It Can Automatically Order You Stuff

 Your comment was extremely confusing until I saw your user name.

 Are they out of their gods-be-damned minds!?
-(Score:3)
+(Score:4, Insightful)

 We want to track EVERYTHING YOU DO IN YOUR HOME